Goldthwait Cup: History

+Since 2006, yhe H-Y-P lightweight crews also compete for the Vogel Cup, awarded based upon total team performance.
 In the 72 years of Eastern Association of Rowing Colleges varsity lightweight competition between 1938 and 2013, the EARC championship has been won by Harvard, Yale or Princeton 54 times; on 43 of those occasions, the Goldthwait Cup victor was the EARC champion.